Sober Living Resources for Texas

 Is Texas Sober Living Right For Me?

-Los Angeles, California is a popular destination for Texas residents who are looking for a fresh start as they recover from drug and alcohol addictions.
-Los Angeles is an open-minded and health-conscious city that has a well-earned reputation for being amenable to alternative lifestyles, including sobriety.
-12-step meetings like Alcoholics Anonymous and Narcotics Anonymous are prevalent throughout.
+California is a popular destination for Texas residents who are looking for a fresh start as they recover from drug and alcohol addictions.
+Southern California is an open-minded and health-conscious area that has a well-earned reputation for being amenable to alternative lifestyles, including sobriety.
+Various 12-step meetings like Alcoholics Anonymous and Narcotics Anonymous are prevalent throughout.

-Moreover, Los Angeles is well known for being the birthplace of a specific type of sober living program: structured sober livings.
-Structured sober living houses in Los Angeles offer a great deal more scheduling, support, and resources than the vast majority of traditional sober livings.
-For this reason, young people from around the country, including Texas, regularly flock to Los Angeles as they prepare to restart their lives in sobriety.
+Moreover, Southern California is well known for being the birthplace of a specific type of sober living program: structured sober livings.
+Structured sober living houses offer a great deal more scheduling, support, and resources than the vast majority of traditional sober livings.
+For this reason, young people from around the country, including Texas, regularly flock to Southern California as they prepare to restart their lives in sobriety.

 Recovery is Possible at Design for Recovery

-Design for Recovery is Los Angeles’ preeminent sober living home.
-Located in the middle of West LA, Design for Recovery is a structured sober living house for men.
+Design for Recovery is Southern California’s preeminent sober living home for men.
 Residents benefit from hands-on support as they work to address underlying issues, develop new coping skills, and build a vast social support network.
 Design for Recovery staff ensures that residents get their needs met with any outside services they may require, which are easily accessible given the house’s central location.

 It is the philosophy of Design for Recovery that recovery is more than mere physical abstinence from drugs and alcohol.
 Residents pursue recovery by rebuilding their lives from the ground up.
 They work to secure jobs, consider their career paths, repair damaged relationships with loved ones, and rekindle their passions.
 Crucially, all of this is done by focusing on several core principles, including honesty, integrity, and accountability.
 We believe that by focusing on these values, and by striving to be the best versions of ourselves possible, our recovery community can be strong, sober, joyful, and free.